Skip to main content

 Overview

 Our API implements rate limiting to ensure fair usage and maintain service stability for all users.
+Rate limits are measured in queries (not HTTP requests — see How Queries Are Counted below).
 When you exceed the rate limit, you’ll receive a 429 Too Many Requests response with helpful headers to guide your retry strategy.

 Rate Limits

-• Default Rate Limit: 200 requests per minute per API key
+• Default Rate Limit: 200 queries per minute per API key

 • Rate Limit Window: 60-second sliding window